Bayamón, Puerto Rico: Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The current mayor of Bayamón is Ramón Luis Rivera Jr., of the New Progressive Party (PNP).
 He was elected at the 2000 general elections, succeeding his father, Ramón Luis Rivera, after 23 years.
 For a list of all the mayors of Bayamón see "External Links".

 The city belongs to the Puerto Rico Senatorial district II, which is represented by two Senators.
 Migdalia Padilla and Carmelo Ríos Santiago have served as District Senators since 2005.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

-The current flag of Bayamón features the Nordic cross found in many Northern European flags and is colored in blue and yellow over a white field.
+The current flag of Bayamón features the Nordic cross found in many Northern European flags and is colored in blue and yellow over a white field, similar to the flag of Finland, with the Finnish flag having a thicker cross, and the flag of Bayamón having yellow stripes between the blue cross and the white background.
 It was embroidered by Gloria M. León and maintains the design and colors of its coat of arms.

 Coat of arms

 This shield is a symbol and synthesis of the history and the values which distinguish the city of Bayamón.
 The main colors of the shield are blue and silver, representing the waters of the Bayamón River and recalling that it was on these banks that the first hydraulic sugarcane refinery of Puerto Rico was established in 1549.
 The center contains the Holy Cross (Santa Cruz), patron of the first church of the municipality and the name of the old sugarcane refinery "Santa Cruz", which was the historical origin of the town of Bayamón.
 The sugarcane flowers (guajana) allude directly to the sugarcane industry that is of social and economic importance to the origin and development of Bayamón.

 The five-tower crown, which is used for cities, was assigned to Bayamón as an exception for its extraordinary urban development, the magnitude of its population and for its religious dignity, which will possibly be raised to become Episcopal seat.
 The motto "IN HOC SIGNO VINCES" makes reference to Emperor Constantine when in the 4th century had the vision in which the victory was promised to him if it accepted the cross of Christianity as his banner.